event-catalog/eventcatalog/website/docs/guides/deployment.md

 - `out` - Your EventCatalog as Static HTML (recommended to use)
 - `.next` - If you wish to deploy to NextJS (NextJS outputs this by default, recommended to use the `out` directory)

+If you intend to deploy your catalog not in root of your domain (e.g. *www.abc.com/my-catalog/*) you need to set `basePath: '/my-catalog'` property in the
+[`eventcatalog.config.js`](api/eventcatalog.config.js.md) otherwise the output will not look like you would expect.

 ### Hosting Options